 Content isn’t truly content unless it gives.
 At its heart, content is a mode of creation that offers something to someone else before expecting anything in return.
 It really comes down to one question: Does it add value?

 Have fun.
 Look for inspiration anywhere and everywhere, even in industries that aren’t about real estate — like technology, B2B, SaaS (software as service), and ecommerce content marketing.
-Sometimes, that’s where you’ll the best as well as untapped ideas.
+Sometimes, that’s where you’ll the best and untapped ideas.

 Write about a local pizza shop that is making a killing.
 Do a video interview with your community college about its success.
 Create an infographic discussing how safe the local public schools are.

-Realtor’s who’ve found the balance between when to make a sales pitch and when to produce purely helpful content are the realtors who’re most successful.
+Realtor’s who’ve found the balance between when to make a sales pitch and when to produce purely helpful content are the most successful realtors.

 In other words, your real estate content marketing strategy shouldn’t focus on selling yourself, but on buyers and sellers themselves, the people behind the money.